Skip to content

 Linux Templates

-This section demonstrates Linux-based virtual machine templates and configurations using Kraken manifests.
+This section demonstrates Linux-based virtual machine templates and configurations using Fleet Manager application manifests.
 These examples show how to create, configure, and deploy Linux VMs for various use cases.

 Overview